Join us as we search for an old railroad construction camp deep in the Anza Borrego Desert.

 After our last failed attempt to find the railroad construction camp, I was determined to try again.
 This time I was lucky since recently I had been sent a scan of a topographic map with an “x” marking its’ location.

 Now, I am a bit embarrassed to admit that I am pretty new school, and need a GPS with a way-point to pretty much find anything.
-Consequently when I received the map from a member of our forum my first question was “OK how do I get this onto my iPhone”.
+Consequently when I received the map from a member of our Anza Borrego Forum my first question was “OK how do I get this onto my iPhone”.

 Our hike to the railroad construction camp took us through some of the most beautiful areas of the Anza Borrego Desert.
 Numerous Ocotillo and other desert flora are in abundance here.
 The temperature was perfect, and the intense blue sky seemed to accent the large boulders prolific in the area.
 The Ocotillo were covered with bright green leaves and a few even had bloomed with beautiful orange flowers.